Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 260 should in theory perform a small bit faster than the Radeon R7 260X in general. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 260 should perform a small bit faster than the Radeon R7 260X in general. (explain)

-Texel RateThe Radeon R7 260X is quite a bit (more or less 67%) more effective at AF than the GeForce GTX 260. (explain)
+Texel RateThe Radeon R7 260X is a lot (about 67%) better at texture filtering than the GeForce GTX 260. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R7 260X is the winner, though only just barely. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R7 260X is the winner, not by a very large margin though. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison